Edward Smith (sea captain)

-Captain Edward John Smith (27 January 1850 – 15 April 1912) was an English sea captain and naval officer.
-In 1880, he joined the White Star Line as an officer, beginning a long career in the British Merchant Navy.
-Smith went on to serve as the master of numerous White Star Line vessels and was chosen to captain many of them on their maiden voyages.
-During the Second Boer War, he served in the Royal Naval Reserve, transporting British Imperial troops to the Cape Colony.
-In 1912, Smith served as captain of the ocean liner Titanic, and perished along with 1,495 others when she sank on her maiden voyage.
+Commander Edward John Smith (27 January 1850 – 15 April 1912) was a British merchant sea captain and naval officer, best known as the captain of the ill-fated ocean liner RMS Titanic.

+Born in Hanley, Staffordshire, Smith joined the British Merchant Navy at age 17 as an apprentice, beginning a long and distinguished mercantile career.
+In 1880, he joined the White Star Line as an officer and rose quickly to become a captain in the fleet.
+He concurrently served in the Royal Naval Reserve, reaching the rank of "Commander" and receiving the Reserve Decoration when he was released in 1905.
+During the Second Boer War, Smith commanded troop transport ships carrying British Imperial troops to the Cape Colony and was awarded the Transport Medal for his services.

+A popular figure in the mercantile service, Smith was known as the "Millionaire's Captain" for his social skills and hospitality.
+He was regarded as the White Star Line's unofficial Commodore, serving as captain on the maiden voyages of several of the company's luxury liners.
+In 1912, Smith became captain of Titanic and died along with 1,495 others when the ship sank on her maiden voyage after colliding with an iceberg.

-Early life
+Personal life

-Edward John Smith was born on 27 January 1850 on Well Street in Hanley, Staffordshire, England to Edward Smith, a potter, and Catherine Hancock (née Marsh), who married on 2 August 1841 in Shelton, Staffordshire.
-His parents later owned a shop.
+Edward John Smith was born on 27 January 1850 on Well Street in Hanley, Staffordshire, England, the son of Edward Smith, a potter, and Catherine Hancock (née Marsh).
+His parents had married on 2 August 1841 in Shelton, Staffordshire, and later kept a shop.

-Smith attended the British School in Etruria, Staffordshire, until the age of 13 when he left and operated a steam hammer at the Etruria Forge.
-In 1867, he went to Liverpool at the age of 17 in the footsteps of his half-brother Joseph Hancock, a captain on a sailing ship.
-He began his apprenticeship on Senator Weber, owned by A Gibson & Co. of Liverpool.
+He attended the British School in Etruria, Staffordshire, until the age of 13, after which he left to operate a steam hammer at the Etruria Forge.
+In 1867, aged 17, he followed his half‑brother, Joseph Hancock, to Liverpool, where Hancock was serving as captain of a sailing vessel.
+Smith began his own maritime apprenticeship that year aboard Senator Weber, owned by A. Gibson & Co. of Liverpool.

+Marriage and residence

-On 13 January 1887, Smith married Sarah Eleanor Pennington at St Oswald's Church, Winwick, Lancashire.
-Their daughter, Helen Melville Smith, was born in Waterloo, Liverpool on 2 April 1898.
-When the White Star line transferred its transatlantic port from Liverpool to Southampton in 1907, the family moved to a red brick, twin-gabled house named "Woodhead" on Winn Road in Highfield, Southampton, Hampshire.
+On 13 January 1887, Smith married Sarah Eleanor Pennington (most commonly known by her middle name) at St Oswald's Church, Winwick, Lancashire.
+Their daughter, Helen Melville Smith, was born on 2 April 1898 in Waterloo, Liverpool.
+When the White Star line transferred its transatlantic operations from Liverpool to Southampton in 1907, the family relocated to a red‑brick, twin‑gabled house named Woodhead on Winn Road, Highfield, Southampton.

 Family

-Smith's mother, Catherine Hancock, lived in Runcorn, Cheshire, where Smith himself intended to retire.
+Smith's mother lived in Runcorn, Cheshire, where Smith himself intended to retire.
 She died there in 1893.
-Smith's half-sister Thyrza died in 1921 and his widow, Sarah Eleanor Smith, was hit and killed by a taxi in London in 1931.
-Their daughter, Helen Melville, married Sidney Russell Cooke in January 1922 and they had twins in 1923, Simon and Priscilla.
-Simon, a pilot in the Royal Air Force, was killed in 1944, during World War II.
-Priscilla died from polio three years later; neither of them had children.
+His half-sister, Thyrza, died in 1921.
+Smith's widow died in 1931 after being struck by a taxi in London.

+Smith's daughter married Sidney Russell-Cooke in January 1922, and they had twins in 1923, Simon and Priscilla.
+Simon, a pilot in the Royal Air Force, was killed in 1944 during the Second World War, and Priscilla died from polio three years later; neither had children.
 Helen died in 1973.